Akashi (film)

+Akashi is a Canadian drama film.
+It was written, directed and starred Mayumi Yoshida, in her feature-length directorial debut, and produced by Yoshida, Nach Dudsdeemaytha and Tyler Hagan.

+Plot

-Akashi is a Canadian drama film, directed by Mayumi Yoshida and released in 2025.
-The film stars Yoshida as Kana, a Japanese Canadian artist based in Vancouver who returns home to Tokyo for the first time in ten years to attend the funeral of her grandmother (Hana Kino); during the trip, she reconnects with her old boyfriend Hiro (Ryo Tajima), and investigates a family secret about her grandfather (Kunio Murai) that her grandmother had revealed before her death.
+Kana, a Japanese Canadian artist based in Vancouver returns home to Tokyo for the first time in ten years to attend the funeral of her grandmother; during the trip, she reconnects with her old boyfriend Hiro, and investigates a family secret about her grandfather that her grandmother had revealed before her death.

-The cast also includes Chieko Matsubara, Annie the Clumsy, Kimura Bun, Hiro Kanagawa, Yûko Kii, Sayaka Kunisada, Rin Kusunose, Kenji Masaki, Jess McLeod, Yuriko Ohnuma, Tyson Ohya, Shun Sugata and Shôhei Yamazaki in supporting roles.